ramandrosoa/Linear-Regression/R file/Multicollinearity-part1.md

 compared variables.

-The scatter plot and the covariance matrix are both bivariate method that compares the dependency of one variable to one another We can try another way to check out the correlation between each variable, such as using the R squared and the Variance Inflation Factors (VIF)
+The scatter plot and the covariance matrix are both bivariate method that compares the dependency of one variable to one another.

+We can try another way to check out the correlation between each variable, such as using the $R^2$ and the Variance Inflation Factors (VIF)

 ### The coefficient of determination